Asiia56/exampleMongoDB/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

-This project was created to pratice with NestJs In Practice (with MongoDB).
+This project was created to practice with NestJs (with MongoDB).
 This project is simple CRUD application.
 Also, it has login page and implements authentification logic.
 To create communication between rest-api and Angular HttpClient from Angular side was used.